LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 Our solution allows to send messages (both Chat messages and "pure" Messaging) in a variety of ways: you can send simple text and images, or use our structured content templates to build your own layout with images, buttons and multiple actions in one message.
 The following document lists the different types of entries available for use with such a layout and includes templates for how to write them in JSON.

 You can use [this tool](https://livepersoninc.github.io/json-pollock/editor/) to render your JSON in advance and get a sense of how your card will look.
+For more information on how this tool works, please see [this document](rich-messaging-structured-content-pollock.html).

 Below, you can find specifications for each element of a Structured Content card.
 To view a complete example of a card, please scroll to the bottom of the document or [click here](https://developers.liveperson.com/structured-content-templates.html#json-examples) to view the examples.